gonzalomarcote/take-home-assessment/README.md

 ```

 #### 1.b.
 Packages
-For the pasckages basically the same.
+For the packages basically the same.
 We override the [requirements.txt](./requirements.txt) file to install different Python packages depending on the selection in the workflow_dispatch:
 ```
   workflow_dispatch:
     inputs: